 Boat Pose, or Navasana, is great for your hip flexors, like the iliopsoas and quadriceps.
 Boat Pose, or Navasana, is a fantastic yoga position that does wonders for your core.
 Boat pose staving helps to build strength in your abs and side muscles!

-strengthens the adductor muscles of the inner thighs
+Strengthens the adductor muscles of the inner thighs

 3-strengthens your spinal muscles